Al-Muhandis/ShellRemoteBot/README.md

-# Description

-Shell remote control from telegram
+# Shell remote control from telegram

-ShellRemoteBot
+## Description of the ShellRemoteBot

 Helps you work with your server (or remote computer) via telegram bot emulating terminal operations (sh for Linux and cmd for Windows).